 The players who weren't signed in off-season free agency will be placed on the available players list and may be signed by a team using any available cap space or salary cap exceptions it has remaining, including the minimum salary exception.

 Players cut while under contract will be placed on waivers and their former team will be charged the full remaining value of the player's contract.
 This value is listed as "Cut Salary" in the FBB3 application.
-Cut players will remain on the waiver wire for two days, where they may be claimed by a team that has enough available cap space to absorb the player's existing contract.
+Cut players will remain on the waiver wire for 9 game days (typically 2 sim "days"), where they may be claimed by a team that has enough available cap space to absorb the player's existing contract.
 If a player's contract is claimed off of waivers. his former team is not charged for his contract.

 A player who clears waivers without being claimed goes on the available player list and may be signed by any team using the minimum salary exception.
 The player's former team will be charged the remaining value of his contract (minus the minimum salary paid by the new team) in "Cut Salary" as described above.